 This model leverages the best of the both the worlds, i.e. fixed duration/cost incurred along with dynamic set of requirements catered by the Time & Material model.

 The pros of going ahead with this model include:

 - Saves extra costs due to unplanned project schedules

 In short, you go for fixed cost model for those areas where your requirements are clear and are not bound to change, while you opt for T&M model for all the other areas.

 If you are looking for complete control over the resources that will undertake your project, these IT outsourcing pricing models might not be beneficial for your organization.
 In this case, consider going on-board with staff augmentation.

 4. Considering the Staff Augmentation Pricing Model for outsourced projects:

-This model allows you to add staff to your team based on the additional skills required to support a project.
-What makes it beneficial – you get a dedicated resource for your project for a pre-decided duration under your own control.
+This model allows you to add staff to your existing team based on the additional set of skills required to support your project.
+What makes it beneficial is that you get a dedicated resource/team for your project for a pre-decided duration and leverage their expertise under your own control.

-- Lowers overhead cost of hiring a full-time employee
+- Lower the overhead cost of hiring a full-time employee

 |IT Pricing Model||Description||Requirements Variation||Timelines||Client Supervision|